Jan Lužný

 Jan Lužný, CSc.
 (4 February 1926, Liptovský Mikuláš – 29 January 2013, Olomouc) was a Czech plant-breeder and expert on gardening.
-Between 1965 - 1992 he gave lectures at the University of Agriculture in Brno (current name: Mendel University Brno).
+Between 1965 and 1992, he gave lectures at the University of Agriculture in Brno.
 He wrote more than 70 papers about plant-breeding.
 After his retirement, he became an amateur historian and published many articles about local history of Čechůvky.